trunk-io/docs/check/configuration/supported/gofmt.md

 ## Auto Enabling

-gofmt will be auto-enabled if any of the following filetypes are present: *go*
+gofmt will be auto-enabled if any *Go* files are present.

-## Settings